 Our results slightly generalize those of \cite{FGXZ}, showing that in certain cases the modules $\overline{M}(\varphi, \theta)$ are reducible (cf.~Proposition~\ref{reducibilni}).

-The next natural step is to consider modules of the form $M_1 \otimes N_1$, where $M_1$ is a Whittaker module for $W$ (cf.~\cite{ALPY}), and $N_1$ is a Whittaker $\pi^{k+h^{\vee}}$--module.
+The next natural step is to consider modules of the form $M_1 \otimes N_1$, where $M_1$ is a Whittaker module for $W$ (cf.~\cite{ALPY}), and $N_1$ is a Whittaker \smash{$\pi^{\kappa +h^{\vee}}$}-module.
 In Section~\ref{gen-whitt-sect}, we identify such modules as generalized Whittaker modules.
 At the critical level, we establish new results concerning their irreducibility.
 A more detailed analysis will be presented in our forthcoming paper~\cite{AP-2026}.

-\subsection{Notation:}
+\subsection{Notation}